- ABOUT

-The progression of alcoholism is often gradual.
+The progression of AUD is often gradual.

 By recognizing the signs associated with each stage, it becomes possible to gain a better understanding of where they might be in their relationship with alcohol.

-Alcoholism typically develops over time, starting with occasional or social drinking and gradually progressing into a dependence on alcohol.
+Alcohol use disorder typically develops over time, starting with occasional or social drinking and gradually progressing into a dependence on alcohol.

-Alcoholism typically progresses through four stages.
+Alcohol use disorder typically progresses through four stages.

 Drinking may start as a social activity or a way to unwind after a long day without any significant negative consequences at first.